yokose-ks/edx-platform/docs/en_us/course_authors/source/organizing_course.rst

 - :ref:`Sections`, which contain
     - :ref:`subsections`, which contain
         - :ref:`units`, which contain
             - :ref:`components`, which contain your actual course content.
+A unit can also contain :ref:`Nested Components`

 Studio provides you with flexibility when organizing your course.
 A common course model is for sections to correspond to weeks or chapters, and for subsections to correspond to lessons.